rajjeshang/E6B/README.md

 7. Changes to These Terms
 We may update these Terms from time to time.
 Any changes will be posted within the App, and continued use of the App constitutes acceptance of any updated Terms.

+## Privacy Policy:

+This app accesses your purchase history for the sole purpose of unlocking full access for paying customers.
+No other information about you or your device is collected.
+All calculations are saved locally on your device.
+You can reset all inputs by going to "Help & Preferences" and tapping "Reset all inputs"